 Hamlin Beach State Park

-Yanty Marsh is a lake shore wetland that provides habitat for various marsh-nesting birds, amphibians and turtles.
-The observation platform is a great place for wildlife watching.
+Yanty Marsh is a lakeshore wetland that provides a habitat for various marsh-nesting birds, amphibians, and turtles.
+An observation platform is an excellent place for wildlife watching.

 For a closer look, paddle into the marsh from one of the boat launches on the lake.